Q: What is AWS Private 5G?

 Q. What kind of use cases does AWS Private 5G support?

 You can use AWS Private 5G to augment your existing wired or Wi-Fi local area networks (LAN) with a private mobile network for connecting handhelds, tablets, mobile devices, cameras, IoT sensors, or autonomous machines or vehicles within enterprise buildings and industrial environments.
 In many such environments, wired connectivity isn’t practical and is often cumbersome.
 Wi-Fi reaches its limits for large area coverage or reliable connectivity for moving devices, and public mobile connectivity might also leave dead zones due to outdoor base stations not providing radio signal attenuation through walls and windows.
-With AWS Private 5G, you can achieve reliable targeted indoor coverage and connect moving devices reliably and securely with private mobile technology.
+With AWS Private 5G, you can achieve reliable, targeted indoor coverage as well as coverage across large areas.

 Q. What are the benefits of private mobile networks over Wi-Fi?